lidiaxp/openrmf-nav2/README.md

 bash scripts/run_tbt3_single.sh
 ```

-After it, you also have to set the inital pose estimation on rviz.
+After it, you also have to set the inital pose estimation on RVIZ.
 Then, it is possible to send the tasks:

 ```
 ros2 run rmf_demos_tasks dispatch_patrol -p north_west north_east south_east south_west -n 2 -st 0